Deee92/Deee92.github.io/index.md

 I am a post-doctoral researcher in the [CHAINS project](https://chains.proj.kth.se/) at [KTH Royal Institute of Technology, Stockholm](https://www.kth.se/profile/deepikat).
-I hold a PhD in software testing from KTH Royal Institute of Technology.
+I have a PhD in software testing from KTH Royal Institute of Technology.
 My PhD was supervised by Professors [Benoit Baudry](https://softwarediversity.eu/) and [Martin Monperrus](https://www.monperrus.net/martin/), and funded by Wallenberg AI, Autonomous Systems and Software Program ([WASP](https://wasp-sweden.org/)).
 I am excited about software quality, the automation of test oracles, and the software supply chain.

 ### Publications
 ##### [🔗 Google Scholar](https://scholar.google.com/citations?user=pyc0zC0AAAAJ&hl=en&oi=ao)